alanmimms/jurassic-20/STATUS.md

 leads to circular logic dependencies, metastability black-holes, and madness.

-## What I'm Doing Now
+## What I'm Doing Now - Occasional Status and Progress Notes

+### `CONO PAG,0` Hangs

-I can run microcode to the point that the `execKLInstr()` for `CONO PAG,0` instruction hangs.
+[2024.12.14] I can run microcode to the point that the `execKLInstr()` for `CONO PAG,0` instruction hangs.
 This is apparently caused by the microcode accessing the EPT register in the MBOX and getting no response from MBOX, so it hangs forever with `apr6 ebox ebr h` and `con mbox wait l` asserted.
 I need to debug why MBOX register accesses never finish.

+[2024.12.19] When the `CONO PAG,0` instruction is issued by the FE, it eventually hangs because the `CORE BUSY L` signal is assserted.
+This was asserted by the `MEM/MB WAIT` in the `NXT INSTR` macro at `FINI:` (U 0133) in the microcode.
+This seems to be a "discovered wait" condition (like a "discovered check" in chess), and it causes the next MBOX interaction (which is the attempt to set the EBR register value) to hang forever waiting for `CORE BUSY L` to deassert.

 ## History of _What I'm Doing Now_